 If you get audited by the IRS, you are probably wondering why.
-It is a valid concern shared by many small business owners but unfortunately, there is not any easy answer.
+It is a valid concern shared by many small business owners but unfortunately, like with Alice’s situation, there is not any easy answer.
 The IRS audits people for many different reasons, but generally speaking, when the IRS audits an individual or a business, it is expecting to yield additional tax due on a return.

-The IRS has been processing tax returns and auditing people for a very, very long time.
-It is very good at auditing people and because the government has limited resources, it really focuses on the areas where it thinks it can get the biggest win.
+The IRS has been processing tax returns and auditing people for a very, very long time – since 1862 in fact.
+It is quite good at auditing people but because the government has limited resources, it really focuses on the areas where it thinks it can get the biggest win.
 The biggest win translates to how much additional tax revenue the IRS can raise through examination.

 At Brotman Law, we have defended all kinds of small business audits and know how to help our clients prepare so they can get through the process with as little disruption and few pain points as possible.
 We specialize in addressing the tax issues faced by small businesses and are qualified to practice before the IRS.

-In this chapter, I will talk about the IRS process for selecting which taxpayers to audit; including data tests and how concerned you should be if you are selected.
+In this segment, I will talk about the IRS process for selecting which taxpayers to audit, including data tests and how concerned you should be if you are selected.

 The IRS has limited resources.
-It is trying to maximize those resources to yield as much back to the government as possible and to keep taxpayers in compliance.
-People get audited for a variety of different reasons, and everybody's tax return, as I like to say, tells a story.
-A tax return is a wealth of information and gives the IRS plenty of information about your income, your deductions and the way that you live your life.
+Because of this, it must maximize those resources to yield as much back to the government as possible and to keep taxpayers in compliance.
+People get audited for a variety of different reasons, and as I like to say, everybody's tax return tells a story.
+A tax return is a wealth of information and gives the IRS important data about your income, your deductions and the way that you live your life.

-When that story does not match up, the IRS wants to audit the return.
+When that story does not match up to the numbers on your return, if the IRS wants to know why, it will audit the return.
 For example, a number of the things that we consider traditional audit red flags — such as round numbers or increased travel expenses or meals and entertainment deductions — are more likely than not to get picked up by the IRS in an audit.